DanieleP/GCD_Peer_Assessment_1/README.md

 	    Output$Activity[Output$Activity == i] <- activity_labels[i]
 	}

-### Appropriately labels the data set with descriptive variable names.
+### Appropriately labels the data set with descriptive variable names
-The following script removes brackets and replace symbols and shortenings with nouns from the variables' labels.
+The following script removes brackets and replace symbols and shortenings with nouns in the variables' labels.

 	names(Output)<-gsub("\\()","",names(Output))